tigera-cs/Calico-Foundation/4.3-policy-advanced-lab/README.md

 curl 10.49.191.55
 ```

 Let's now implement the required Calico network policies to enable the communication.
-Examine the following Calico network policies and then apply the policy.
+Examine the following Calico network policies and then apply them.

 ```
 kubectl apply -f -<<EOF